aya49/202105_sfu_cmpt_127/labs/02/README.md

 These two arguments, `argc` and `argv`, work for all possible arguments to your program and it works by using arrays and pointers.
 The arguments are interpreted as follows:
 - `int argc` is the number of arguments passed into `main`, plus one (e.g. for `gcc main.c`, this is 2).
 - `char* argv[]` is an array of char pointers.
 The `argv` array is `argc` pointers long.
     - The 0th entry in `argv` is always the program's own name (e.g. `gcc`).
 The subsequent entries are the program arguments in order.
-For our cp example the contents of the array are:
+For our example, the contents of the array are:
 ```
 argv[0] : "gcc"
 argv[1] : "main.c"
 ```
-**C string**: a string in C is just a character array containing a special NULL character (a null terminator: '\0' or value 0) to mark the end of its text.
+**C string**: a string in C is just a character array containing a special NULL character (a null terminator: '\0') to mark the end of its text.
 Each pointer in the `argv` array points to the first character in a character array: `argv` is an array of arrays!

 We can sketch an implementation of `gcc` like this: